Designing Experience

 As the design team scaled, inconsistent documentation slowed reviews, increased risk, and made collaboration harder than it needed to be.

-I designed a shared UI documentation toolkit in Figma to bring structure, clarity, and accountability to design work supporting multi-stage review, cross-functional alignment, and regulated delivery at scale.
+I designed a shared UI documentation toolkit in Figma to bring structure, clarity, and accountability to design work supporting multi-stage reviews, cross-functional alignment, and regulated delivery at scale.

-I designed a shared UI documentation toolkit in Figma to bring structure, clarity, and accountability to design work — supporting multi-stage review, cross-functional alignment, and regulated delivery at scale.
+I designed a shared UI documentation toolkit in Figma to bring structure, clarity, and accountability to design work — supporting multi-stage reviews, cross-functional alignment, and regulated delivery at scale.

-A standardized abstraction of a documentation layout with annotations, approval status, role-specific notes, and review readiness at a glance.
+A standardized abstraction of a documentation layout with annotations, approvals, role-specific notes and review readiness at a glance.

 The Problem

-• Traceability across business requirements, research, and final UI
+Traceability across business requirements, research findings, and final UI

 Governance